 Faculty members can determine classroom use of email or electronic communications.
 Faculty should expect and encourage students to check the college email on a regular basis.
 Faculty should inform students in the course syllabus if another communication method is to be used and of any special or unusual expectations for electronic communications.
-If a faculty member prefers not to communicate by email with her/his students, it should be reflected in the course syllabus and information should be provided for the preferred form of communication.
+If a faculty member prefers not to communicate by email with their students, it should be reflected in the course syllabus and information should be provided for the preferred form of communication.
 Email on Mobile Devices:

 The College recommends that you set up your mobile device to receive McLennan emails.
+If you need assistance with set-up, you may email Helpdesk@mclennan.edu for help.
 Forwarding Emails: